Cuba to restore Spanish EFE news agency credentials | DW | 17.11.2021

 One of the Cuban protest organizers, playwright Yunior Garcia Aguilera, on Wednesday flew to Madrid on a tourist visa after being under house arrest until Monday.

-The Spanish government called on Sunday for meetings with the Charge d'Affaires at the Cuban Embassy in Madrid.
-It asked for explanations for Cuban actions and demanded credentials be restored.
+The Spanish government called on Sunday for meetings with the charge d'affaires at the Cuban Embassy in Madrid.
+It asked for explanations for Cuban actions and demanded that credentials be restored.

-The pressure had immediate effect as Cuban authorities indicated two journalists would get back their press credentials.
-On Wednesday, they announced two more would get their rights to report on the island returned to them on November 28.
+The pressure had immediate effect as Cuban authorities indicated that two journalists would get their press credentials back.
+On Wednesday, they announced that two more would get their rights to report on the island returned to them on November 28.

-But the president of the EFE news agency, Gabriela Canas, said Cuba's actions were still "insufficient."
+But the president of the EFE news agency, Gabriela Canas, said Cuba's actions were "insufficient."

 "What has happened in recent weeks is an unprecedented attack on the world's leading Spanish-language agency," Canas said.

-Both Reporters Without Borders (RSF) and the International Federation of Journalists (IFJ) backed calls for all EFE journalists to be given their full press credentials.
+Both Reporters Without Borders and the International Federation of Journalists backed calls for all EFE journalists to be given their full press credentials.

 jc/fb (EFE, AFP)